 Graduation from secondary education.
 High craftsmanship skill or three years in field of exhibit fabrication.

-This is a full-time at-will position, and primary days and hours of work are a minimum of 40 hours per week, Monday thru Friday.
+This is a full-time at-will position, and primary days and hours of work at a minimum of 40 hours per week, Monday thru Friday.
 The position occasionally requires longer hours and/or weekend work.
-Pay periods are semi-monthly on the 15th and last day of each month.
+Pay periods are semi monthly on the 15thand last day of each month.

 Salary is $40,000+ based on qualifications and interview.
 The Museum offers all full-time employees paid holidays, vacation, and sick leave.
-Health Insurance for employee is paid 100%.
-Benefits are also available for dental, vision, life, AD&D, short-term disability/accidents and SIMPLE IRA participation.
+Insurance benefits are also available for health, dental, vision, life, AD&D, short-term disability/accidents and SIMPLE IRA participation.
 Potential for professional development opportunities.